shlubz/Py-Giterlace/README.md

 ### Configuration File
 The configuration file 'config.py' is python dictionary that can be used to add username/password/token data and also supports using environmental variable calling os.environ.get('variable_name') from within the file.

 Add video

 ### Environmental Variables
 If the configuration file isn't used, the application will search the local environmental variables set as the user.
-The default names can be changed but it is recommended not to unless going through all the code to replace the searching strings.
+The default names for these envrionmental variables can be changed but it is recommended not to unless doing a find/replace for every file that involves the app searching these strings.
+This will be a feature that may be looked into at some point.

 Username: 'github_username' or 'gitlab_username'